 Deduction for contributions to your own SEP-IRA

 You must adjust your self-employment income by the contribution you're making for yourself.
 So, this part of the computation uses a reduced contribution rate.
-The rate table for self-employed individuals is in Publication 560.
+You can find the rate table for self-employed individuals in Publication 560.
 If your plan uses a 25% contribution rate, the rate for you as a self-employed person will be 20%.

-A SIMPLE plan is a more complicated type of retirement plan available to employers or self-employed taxpayers who don't currently have a qualified retirement plan.
-You can set up a SIMPLE plan if you have 100 or fewer employees who received $5,000 or more in compensation for the prior year.
+SIMPLE Plans A SIMPLE plan is a type of retirement plan.
+It's available to employers or self-employed taxpayers who don't have a qualified retirement plan.
+You can set up a SIMPLE plan if you have 100 or fewer employees.
+They must have received $5,000 or more in compensation for the prior year.

 A SIMPLE can be set up as a SIMPLE IRA or a SIMPLE 401(k).
 If the plan is set up as an IRA, a separate SIMPLE IRA account is set up at a financial institution for each eligible employee.
 A SIMPLE set up as a 401(k) is considered a qualified plan.
-However, it's not subject to the nondiscrimination and top-heavy rules that can complicate regular 401(k) plans.
+However, it's not subject to the nondiscrimination and top-heavy rules that regular 401(k) plans have.

-To learn more, see IRS Publication 560: Retirement Plans for Small Business.
+To learn more, see Publication 560: Retirement Plans for Small Business at www.irs.gov.

-Employers who sponsor a SIMPLE IRA plan are required to make a matching or a required contribution each year.
-This isn’t true of a SEP or qualified plan.
+Employers who sponsor a SIMPLE IRA plan must match or make a required contribution each year.
+This isn’t true for a SEP or qualified plan.

 Also, SIMPLE plans don't limit deductible contributions to a percentage of compensation.
-SEP or qualified plans limit deductible contributions.
+SEP or qualified plans do limit them.